lumilio/Jungle-didakoo.com-README.md/README.md

 <!-- The initial arrangement of animals is random -->

-Each player has eight different animals, with different degrees of power.
+Each player has 8 different animals, with different degrees of power.
 Here are the pieces, their English names, and their relative powers, indicated by number:

 ![Imgur Image](http://i.imgur.com/MrUHXms.jpg)
 &ensp;